Past Event

-This public lecture, hosted by University of Technology Sydney and City of Sydney in November 2023, highlighted the work of Danish architect and urbanist Jan Gehl.
+Held in November 2023, this public lecture was hosted by University of Technology Sydney, with Jan’s visit to Sydney enabled by City of Sydney.
+The lecture highlighted the work of Danish architect and urbanist Jan Gehl.
 Gehl is considered a pioneer of walkable cities.
-His long career has included many projects and visits to Australian cities.
+His long career has included many projects and visits to Australian cities, in particular his engagement with the City of Sydney since 2006.
 The lecture was a great opportunity, for those who follow his work, to hear from the man himself.

 Watch on demand